How to Sleep Correctly After a Breast Augmentation Procedure

 Light walking and getting up throughout the day is highly recommended to promote healing.
 It increases circulation, which can reduce the risk of blood clots or other postoperative complications.

 Following your surgeon’s instructions after breast augmentation includes sleeping on your back and getting enough rest so your body can heal.
 Sleeping in a safe position and taking the necessary precautions for your recovery period are essential steps in the process.
-If you live in the Long Island area and are interested in breast augmentation, we invite you to schedule a consultation today with board-certified plastic surgeons Dr. James Romanelli or Dr. John Layliev at Romanelli Cosmetic Surgery in Huntington, NY
+If you live in the Long Island area and are interested in breast augmentation, we invite you to schedule a consultation today with board-certified plastic surgeons in Long Island, Dr. James Romanelli or Dr. John Layliev at Romanelli Cosmetic Surgery in Huntington, NY